-PROJECT 1 ABSTRACT

-(1 Page Limit)
+PROJECT 1 ABSTRACT (1 Page Limit)

-The wheat production in eastern and central Nebraska is an important component of our primary cornsoybean and corn-wheat rotations, however, scab and its related mycotoxins (e.g. DON) have made wheat (the scab prone region is estimated to be 800,000 acres) the least reliable/predictable crop in eastern and central NE.
-There is a great need for cultivars with improved scab resistance coupled with improved management to reduce the detrimental effects of scab and DON.
+Scab and its related mycotoxins (e.g. DON) have made wheat (the scab prone region is estimated to be 800,000 acres) the least reliable/predictable crop in eastern and central NE.
+Hence the need for cultivars with improved scab resistance coupled with improved management to reduce the detrimental effects of scab and DON.
 The main approaches will be: 1.
-Use our scab mist nurseries to identify lines with improved scab tolerance and reduced DON with: a) native resistance (e.g. Overland, Lyman, Everest, Art, SY Wolf, Hitch, and new experimental lines), b) known major Fhb tolerance QTLs (e.g. the Wesley and Overland Fhb1 isolines, the Bakhsh Fhb1 lines, the soon to be developed doubled haploid lines with Fhb1, and other new lines from our breeding program, etc.), 2.
+Use our newly renovated scab mist and naturally infected nurseries to identify lines with improved scab tolerance and reduced DON with: a) native resistance (e.g. Overland, Lyman, Everest, Art, SY Wolf, Hitch, and new experimental lines), b) known major Fhb tolerance QTLs (e.g. Overland Fhb1 isolines), and the recently developed doubled haploid lines with Fhb1, and other new lines from Great Plains breeding programs), 2.
 Use designed crosses and molecular markers to introgress and pyramid known QTLs (Fhb1, Fhb3, 5As, etc.) in native resistance backgrounds, and 3.
 Advance lines through a full range of agronomic, scab and other disease, winter hardiness, and end-use quality tests.
-We will continue to improve our scab screening capabilities and to screen our preliminary (300 lines), intermediate (60 lines) and elite nurseries (60 lines) in replicated FHB screens, as well as, the lines in the collaborative scab evaluation trials.
+We will screen our preliminary (300 lines), intermediate (60 lines) and elite nurseries (60 lines) in replicated FHB screens, as well as, the lines in the collaborative public and private scab evaluation trials.
 DON is measured on all the advanced and elite trials.
-The data from this screen and from our greenhouse screen (60 lines/year) will be added to our database to create a history of DON responses.
+The data from this screen and from our greenhouse screen will be added to our database to create a history of DON responses.
 We normally identify 10 to 15 lines per year with superior native resistance.
-These lines will be crossed to adapted elite and backcross lines with known Fhb alleles and QTLs (e.g. Wesley Fhb1 and Overland Fhb1).
+These lines will be crossed to adapted elite and backcross lines with known Fhb alleles and QTLs (e.g. Overland Fhb1 and new lines).
 We will make 75 crosses each year specifically for this project.
-The segregating progeny of these crosses will be screened with molecular markers to enrich the proportion of Fhb alleles and QTLs.
+The segregating progeny of these crosses will be screened with molecular markers to enrich the proportion of known Fhb alleles and QTLs.
 They will be advanced through our normal breeding procedure (estimated to be 75 F2 bulks, 75 F3 bulks, 5000 headrows, 200 observation plots, 30 preliminary lines annually; the number of lines in the intermediate and elite nurseries will depend upon DON level and agronomic performance) to select for the additional traits that are needed.
 The elite lines will be tested and compared to existing cultivars with the understanding that reduced DON will be a key trait in the release decision and that many currently grown cultivars are too high in DON.
-As elite lines and cultivars are identified, we will put them into the cultivar by fungicide trials to determine the level of improvement fungicides and management can add to the genetic resistance.
+As elite lines and cultivars are identified, we will put them into the cultivar (60 lines annually) by fungicide trials to determine the level of improvement fungicides and management can add to the genetic resistance.
 To enhance this effort we will work closely with the efforts of Dr. Guihua Bai to evaluate the best lines from his backcrossing program for scab tolerance, low DON, and adaptation.
-We will also initiate/collaborate with Dr. Bai to create additional backcrossing and DH populations as we identify lines adapted to eastern and central Nebraska.
-We will also continue testing new FHB alleles from Dr. Gill's efforts and determine if they have pleiotropic effects on agronomic performance in our environments.
+We will also collaborate with Dr. Bai to create additional backcrossing and DH populations as we identify lines adapted to eastern and central Nebraska.
+We will also continue testing new FHB alleles from Dr. Gill's efforts.
 We will continue our work with Floyd Dowell on improved sorting technology to remove unwanted kernel types in segregating populations and to develop objective FHB assays.
-We expect to continue to release cultivars with lower DON through: 1) our native resistance (e.g. Overland [syn NE01643], McGill, etc.), and 2) our use of single and pyramided QTLs for known FHB QTLs.
+We expect to continue to release cultivars with lower DON through: 1. our native resistance (e.g. Overland [syn NE01643].), and 2.our use of single and pyramided QTLs for known FHB QTLs.
+We will use social and traditional media to inform our growers of the scab threat and our successes.